If you think a crime has been committed

 If you've experienced or seen poor care, you have a right to feed back or complain to the organisation that provided or paid for the care.
-We can’t make these complaints for you or take them up on your behalf.
-That may seem confusing but it's because we don't have powers to investigate or resolve them.
+We ca not make these complaints for you or take them up on your behalf.
+That may seem confusing but it's because we do not have powers to investigate or resolve them.

 Find out more about how to complain about a service or provider.

 If you think an unregistered service is operating

 It is a criminal offence for any person or organisation to provide health or adult social care services without first registering with us.
 If you know of any unregistered service, please contact us.